efeelize/eng/kaiyan/invest/manage_money.md

 > 2)a bond is basically usually with the government and it's like a certificate of money, that you are lending the government your money.
 So it kind of goes into a big government bank account that generates a lot of interest.
 And then after a fixed term, so usually five years or ten years, you are allowed to get your money back.
 And the risk with these are kind of moderates, because the government doesn't want to lose its money.

+## 1) high yield bonds & trash bonds & a higher yield trash bonds
+> 1)sth is high yield means that you're getting a lot from it.

+> 2)a trash bonds is a very risky bond,it means that the seller might not pay you back because you know he's still trying to get all the money.

+> 3)a higher yield trash bond means that you might make a lot of money from this bonds,it's very dependable.

 # 7.property/real estate [n.房地产] & property [n.财产] & real estate agents/realtor /ˈriəltɚ/ /realetor
 > 1)Real estate are things that you can touch, like buildings.land,property,house and apartment. so those are all examples of real estate. we're talking about real estate, essentially like a condo, a house, some sort of physical thing that you live in. real estate, so this is basically the whole major category of buying and selling property, and owing property.so it's like property but this is more specific to land or buildings.